 Certain Ford Lincoln and Corsair Vehicles Recalled for Software Defects

+More than 228,000 Ford Explorer, Lincoln Aviator, and Lincoln Corsair SUVs from the 2020 and 2021 model years are being recalled to fix a faulty backup camera.
 According to Consumer Reports, the software issue could prevent the backup camera’s image from displaying on the infotainment screen inside the vehicle when the reverse gear is engaged.
+The fault increases the risk of a driver backing over a person or object because they could not see what was behind the vehicle.

 Details of the Recall

-The precise problem is that the feed from one or more of the cameras in the 360-degree camera system may not display properly on the center screen.
+The precise problem is that the feed from one or more cameras in the 360-degree system may not display properly on the center screen.
 This could prevent the driver from seeing what is behind the vehicle when reversing.
 Once this happens, the problem is likely to recur on the same camera.

 The recall covers 165,191 Ford Explorer models, 46,098 Lincoln Aviator models, and 17,008 Lincoln Corsair models.
-Ford will begin notifying vehicle owners by mail beginning Oct.
+Ford will notify vehicle owners by mail beginning Oct.
 7. Ford and Lincoln dealers will update vehicle software free of charge.
 If you own one of these vehicles and have questions, contact Ford customer service at 866-436-7332.

 The danger of Defective Backup Cameras